tastejs/todomvc/README.md

 * [Sindre Sorhus](https://github.com/sindresorhus): Sindre is a Web Developer who has been taking an interest in contributing to a number of open-source projects this year and will also be helping with project expansion and improvements to existing applications.

+## License

+This repository is published under the MIT license.
+Feel free to use, share and fork it, as long as you leave this README file intact.

 ##Disclaimer

 TodoMVC has been called many things including the 'Speed-dating' and 'Rosetta Stone' of MV* frameworks.
 Whilst we hope that this project is able to offer assistance in deciding what frameworks are worth spending more time looking at, remember that the Todo application offers a limited view of what a framework may be capable of.